jhipster/generator-jhipster-nodejs/README.md

 1. Make sure you have followed the [JHipster installation guide](https://www.jhipster.tech/installation) and that both `yeoman` and `jhipster` are installed.
 2. Install the package with `npm install -g generator-jhipster-nodejs`
-3. And generate the application with `jhipster --blueprint nodejs`
+3. And generate the application with `jhipster --blueprints nodejs`

 # Installation Details